 Brute Force Attacks

-Brute force attacks are password attacks that involve systematically trying every possible combination of characters until the correct password is found.
-These attacks can be computationally expensive and time-consuming, especially for long or complex passwords.
+Brute force attacks try every possible combination of characters until the correct one is found.

 john --incremental=Alnum --format=NT hashes.txt